 Products such as some commercial pesticides or their active ingredients can have very serious effects on humans if ingested and introduced into the water system.
+Other non-organic chemicals, upsidedowr

-Other nonorganic chemicals, such as arsenic or the derivatives of the hydrocyanic family are soluble and lethal, as pointed out by Hickman in the case of NaCN for small water circuits (at a building level, for example).
-Not to mention the potential risk associated with the acquisition of deadly pollutants from petty criminals operating in minor crime (such as the theft of metals) and working in conjunction with forms of organized crime to carry out environmental crimes.
+Not to mention the potential risk associated with the acquisition of deadly pollutants from petty criminals operating in minor crime (such as the theft of metals) and working in conjunction with forms of organized crime to carry out environmental crimes7.
 Perhaps for the purposes of general threat analysis and understanding the interoperability of systems and therefore their vulnerability, the fact that in specific cases simple copper theft has disabled, for example, strategic military installations should not be underestimated.
 Similarly, recent blackouts have caused the collapse of the water system in entire inner city areas, causing understandable panic among citizens and blocking all other parallel networks, with very serious downstream effects.